Skip to main content

 Patents

-Our Patent Attorneys help our clients protect their innovations through a thorough understanding of the inventive technology and the commercial strategy of their business, all in a commercial and accessible way.
-They can also provide competitor insights and help avoid challenges through freedom to operate analysis.
+Our patent team comprises first-class patent attorneys and top-tier UK litigators under one roof.
+The team helps our clients protect their innovations through a thorough understanding of the inventive technology and the commercial strategy of their business, all in a commercial and accessible way.
+The team also represents our clients in patent disputes before the Courts and oppositions in the European Patent Office, as well as providing competitor insights and helping to avoid challenges through freedom to operate analyses.

 Domains